jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 That system also works with the [HiFiBerry Amp+][hifiberry-amp] board.

-As of 2016-05-01, here is the list of DTS overlays that are installed with the `4.4.8` kernel running on an RPi2/3
+As of 2016-05-07, here is the list of DTS overlays that are installed with the `4.4.8` kernel running on an RPi2/3

     root@rpi3:~# uname -a
-    Linux rpi3 4.4.8 #1 SMP Sun May 1 07:18:39 EDT 2016 armv7l GNU/Linux
+    Linux rpi3 4.4.8 #1 SMP Fri May 6 11:28:59 EDT 2016 armv7l armv7l armv7l GNU/Linux

     root@rpi3:~# ls /mnt/fat/overlays/
     ads7846-overlay.dtb              piscreen-overlay.dtb